grunzer/Devices-docs/surface/service-guides/surface-laptop-service-guide.md

 The model and serial number for Surface Laptops is on the bottom center closest to the display hinge point.

-![A white rectangular object with a blue label Description automatically generated]((./images/image5.png)

 :::image type="content" source="./images/image5.png" alt-text="Screenshot of USB4 Dock.":::

 ## Illustrated Service Parts List

-![A computer parts diagram showing the parts of a computer Description automatically generated](./images/image16.png){width="5.83in" height="6.537898075240595in"}
+![A computer parts diagram showing the parts of a computer Description automatically generated](./images/image16.png)

-**IMPORTANT:** Repair workflows may require multiple parts to be ordered to complete the repair successfully.
+[!Important] Repair workflows may require multiple parts to be ordered to complete the repair successfully.
 Please check the primary and additional components section in each repair workflow to ensure you have all required parts before beginning your repair.